Yuchunw/SoftwareCarpentryBejeweled/README.md

 1) For basic score, 1 point for 1 disappeared gem
 2) For bonus score, 4 gems in line equal 5 points, while 5 gems in line equal 10.
-3) Initial game time is 20 seconds.
+3) The game time goes back to 0 everytime you make a match.
-4) Game time decreases by 1 second per second.
+4) Game time increases by 1 second per second.
 5) Game is over when the user quits.

 ## Sound Credit: